ituitis20-doganumu20/M-A-retrieval-with-nlp/readme.md

 5.spacy_to_iob
 6.FT_BERT_NER

-I choose the BERT model for this task as it has better accuracy.
+After careful consideration, the BERT model is better for this task as it is more accurate.